swetu1/swetu1/Neural Network.md

  **Bias and Varience**

- How to deal with high bias issue and low bias problem.
+ How to deal with high bias issue and High bias problem.

  **Train,dev and test data**